abetkin/mi/README.md

     All migrations are applied.

     $ mi new alter_table
     0004_alter_table.sql is generated.
-Please fill it with code and meaning.
+Please fill it with meaning.

     $ mi apply
     Applied: 0003.sql